MaxGrossmann/TRPL/README.md

 ## Results

-Contains final results, all optimization runs and the data used as .xlsx files for real and synthetic optimizations.
+Contains final results, parameter sets for all optimization runs and the data used and the fit curves as one .xlsx files for each real or synthetic data set.
+The residual analysis can be found in separated .csv files.

 ## Licencing